 What Is the Capital One Journey Student Credit Card?

 This is a Capital One rewards card designed for students.
 It offers 1% cash back on all purchases, and cardholders who pay on time each month will earn a 25% bonus.
 Capital One also offers new cardholders the opportunity to increase their credit line after they make their first five monthly payments on time.
 There is no cap on the rewards you can earn, and you can get cash back in the form of a statement credit or a check.

-Other perks include no foreign transaction fees, no annual fee, fraud coverage, and extended warranty protection.
+Other perks include no foreign transaction fees, annual fee, fraud coverage, and extended warranty protection.
 Auto rental and travel accident insurance are also included.
-This card carries no foreign transaction or annual fees and a variable APR of 24.99%.
+This card carries no foreign transaction or annual fees and an APR of .

 Pros & Cons of the Capital One Journey Student Credit Card

 This student credit card offers competitive rewards and encourages responsible behavior by offering additional rewards to those who make on-time payments.
 It’s also nice to have a card with no foreign transaction fees, making this ideal for Spring Break, a semester abroad or backpacking in Europe.

 Unfortunately, students who don’t use their credit responsibly may find themselves with significant debt, low credit scores or both.
 Another drawback is that the .25% bonus on cash-back rewards is insignificant compared to the late fee of up to $39.

 This card is a good match for students who want to earn cash back and won’t be tempted to spend just to earn more rewards.
 It’s also good for those who tend to pay their balance in full so they don’t lose rewards to high interest.
 This card may also make sense for students traveling outside the U.S., as it is one of the few student cards without a foreign transaction fee.

 Before You Apply